github/gemoji/README.md

 Example Rails Helper
 --------------------

-This would allow emojifying content such as: `it's raining :cats: and :dogs:!`
+This would allow emojifying content such as: `it's raining :cat:s and :dog:s!`

 See the [Emoji cheat sheet](http://www.emoji-cheat-sheet.com) for more examples.